Qing dynasty: Reigns of the Yongzheng and Qianlong emperors

-Population was stagnant for the first half of the 17th century due to civil wars and epidemics, but prosperity and internal stability gradually reversed this trend.
+Populations in the first half of the 17th century did not recover from civil wars and epidemics, but the following years of prosperity and stability led to steady growth.
 The Qianlong Emperor bemoaned the situation by remarking, "The population continues to grow, but the land does not."
-The introduction of new crops from the Americas such as the potato and peanut allowed an improved food supply as well, so that the total population of China during the 18th century ballooned from 100 million to 300 million people.
+The introduction of new crops from the Americas such as the potato and peanut improved nutrition as well, so that the population during the 18th century ballooned from 100 million to 300 million people.
 Soon farmers were forced to work ever-smaller holdings more intensely.
-The only remaining part of the empire that had arable farmland was Manchuria, where the provinces of Jilin and Heilongjiang had been walled off as a Manchu homeland.
-Despite prohibitions, by the 18th century Han Chinese streamed into Manchuria, both illegally and legally, over the Great Wall and Willow Palisade.

-In 1796, open rebellion broke out among followers of the White Lotus Society, who blamed Qing officials, saying "the officials have forced the people to rebel."
-Officials in other parts of the country were also blamed for corruption, failing to keep the famine relief granaries full, poor maintenance of roads and waterworks, and bureaucratic factionalism.
+In 1796, the White Lotus Society raised open rebellion, saying "the officials have forced the people to rebel".
+Others blamed officials in various parts of the country for corruption, failing to keep the famine relief granaries full, poor maintenance of roads and waterworks, and bureaucratic factionalism.
 There soon followed uprisings of "new sect" Muslims against local Muslim officials, and Miao tribesmen in southwest China.
-The White Lotus Rebellion continued for eight years, until 1804, when badly run, corrupt, and brutal campaigns finally ended it.
+The White Lotus Rebellion continued until 1804, when badly run, corrupt, and brutal campaigns finally ended it.